3. PREVIOUS EVOLUTIONARY THEORIES

 According to the evolutionary theory of Darwin, individuals present random variations and evolution comes about by natural selection.
 These variations are also categorized as random mutations in order to point out their supposedly unguided nature.

 The Darwinian Theory punched the evolutionary theory proposed by Lamarck, according to which the traits acquired during the life of the individuals passed on to the descendants.
-The classic example is that of the evolution of the giraffes’ neck.
+The classical example is that of the evolution of the giraffes’ neck.
 According to the evolutionary theory of Lamarck, the first giraffes, by constant stretching of their necks by means of obtaining food, managed to lengthen them and subsequently breeding descendants with necks a little longer.
 As for Darwin, he maintained that random giraffes born with longer necks were those that had been better adapted than the average, survived better, and bred more descendants.

 Among the theories of evolution, strictly speaking, we find the laws of Mendel (1865) about genetic inheritance, whose fundamental elements are the combination of genes and their dominant or recessive trait.
 Although, regarding the indicated date, it is worth pointing out that at the end of the 19th century, this theory remained absolutely anonymous and not exactly because Mendel didn’t try to publish it as is claimed in some realms.